AjCodes/Smart-Roads/README.md

-# 🚦 Smart Roads – Traffic Optimization System
+# 🚦 Smart Roads – Traffic Optimization System junior

 A smart traffic-management prototype using **Arduino**, **Firebase**, **Node.js**, and **React**.
 The system detects traffic density, analyzes it with simple AI logic, and automatically controls traffic lights.